Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton: Gait Analysis

+Similarly, same subject has performed the STS motion with exoskeleton.
+This exoskeleton is a dummy model made up from wooden cardboard.
+Its purpose is to get the trajectory of optimized dimension based knee exoskeleton.
+In the Fig \ref{STS_exo}, subject is performing sit to stand motion with exoskeleton.
 The data obtained from the experiment is used to draw the trajectory of the human's knee joint and exoskeleton's knee joint.
 The concept behind these generation of trajectories are to get some idea on misalignment between them.
-The yellow line trajectory shows the motion of knee joint during sit to stand motion as shown in figure \ref{mot}.
+The yellow line trajectory shows the motion of knee joint during STS motion as shown in Fig \ref{mot}.
 The orange line shows the trajectory of the exoskeleton's knee joint.
-The figure \ref{er} shows the relative error between both trajectories.
-Since, both trajectory are similar, the relative error is zero at most position.
-This similarity of trajectory shows that the better understanding of misalignment between them.
-This similarity also conclude that the misalignment is quite less between the subject and exoskeleton.
-The sudden spike in the error as shown in figure \ref{er} is due to the human error during the experiment.
-During experiment, sudden changes in movement of subject or friction between the links can cause a slight deviation of position of exoskeleton's knee joint.
+The Figure \ref{er} shows the relative error between both trajectories.
+Since, both trajectory are similar, the relative error is found as zero at most of the positions.
+This similarity conclude that the misalignment is minimum between the subject and exoskeleton.
+The sudden spike in the error as shown in Fig \ref{er} is due to the human error during the experiment.